jesselix/emall/README.md

 # eMall
-Demo of an e-commerce shopping mall
+Demo of the E-Commerce Shopping Mall